Ivan S. Pavlović: Military career

-Divisional General Ivan Pavlović (1869-1943), the king's adjutant, brother of the queen's aunt Draga Obrenović, he graduated from the Military Academy in Belgrade, as well as the General Staff preparation for a military career.
+Divisional General Ivan Pavlović (1869-1943), the king's adjutant, first cousin of Queen Draga of Serbia, he graduated from the Military Academy in Belgrade, as well as the General Staff preparation for a military career.
 From 10 April to 29 May 1903, Pavlović was the King's Ordinance and Commander of the 3rd Battalion of the 6th Infantry Regiment.
 After the May coup, he was relieved of his duties, though kept his ranks in the military.
 From 7 July 1903, he was named commander of the 3rd Battalion of the 2nd Infantry Regiment; from 1906-1907, he became a member of the General Staff.
 In the wars of 1912-1918, he was the Commander of the 3rd Infantry Regiment of the 1st Call; in the suppression of the Ohrid–Debar uprising, he was Commander of the Joint Detachment under Radomir Putnik.
 He became Commander of the Užice United Brigade (1914-1915); Commander of the Užice Detachment (Užice Brigade, Donjovasojević Brigade and part of the Lim Detachment); Commander of the Užice Detachment (Lovčen and Kolašin brigades and the Studenica detachment); head of the adjutant department of the Supreme Command of the Serbian Army (1916-1918).
 After the war, he was the Chief of the History Department of the General Staff, Commander of the Kosovo Divisional Area.